pedroelbanquero/nos-carmichael-spell/README.md

 ## T(n^2) = lcm T(n) n

-The number of groups who defines de first 1000 numbers is 3
+The number of groups who defines de first 1000 numbers is X TODO

 - n^2 -1

 - n^2 -3

 - n^2 -5

+... todo

 In the nss.hs you can review and test with the library.